pazustep/lein-version-suffix/README.md

 or recursion are supported; you must list each file you need to version.

 `:gzip` is optional.
 If true, versioned files will also get a gzipped version.

+`:ignore-missing` is optional.
+If true, entries in the `:files` array that refer to missing files will be ignored.
+The default if to fail with an error if files are missing.

+`:clean` is optional.
+If true, old versioned files will be removed creating the new versioned file.
+Use this with cars; old versions are detected using a regular expression as strict as it can be, but it could accidentally match a non versioned file.

+`:quiet` is optional.
+If true, messages about file operations are omitted.
+By default, messages are printed for missing, deleted an renamed files.

 `:output-to` is also optional, and should be the directory where the `assets.edn` file will be written.
 If omitted, the plugin will use the first